7 Best Klaviyo Alternatives in 2026: Features, Pricing, and Comparisons

 Best for: Ecommerce brands that need email + SMS built for storefronts and promos with strong template flows.

-Your store needs revenue-driven flows (welcome, abandon, post-purchase) with commerce elements out of the box and minimal wiring.
+When to choose Omnisend: Your store needs revenue-driven flows (welcome, abandon, post-purchase) with commerce elements out of the box.

 6) Constant Contact